OVERCOME EVIL WITH GOOD (Part 2)

 That is what Elisha commanded the King of Israel to do!

-Though it may seem a weird or foolish thing to repay your enemies with kindness, yet this is the divine and winning strategy, wisdom and weapon for triumphing over evil doers in this evil world.
+Though it may seem a weird or foolish thing to repay your enemies with kindness, yet this is the divine and winning strategy, the divine wisdom, and weapon for triumphing over evil doers in this evil world.

 17 Repay no one evil for evil.
 Have regard for good things in the sight of all men.